UPDATE: Two new Danville cases of COVID-19 involve women in their 70s

 A total of 83 people were hospitalized in the state, up from 63 reported Thursday.

+In all, the local health district that covers Danville and Pittsylvania County is reporting five cases of COVID-19.
+Four of those are in Danville and the other was a Gretna man who died this week in a North Carolina hospital.

 The health department reported Wednesday that a Danville man in his 60s tested positive for COVID-19.
-That came after a Sunday's report of the first case in the city — a man in his 40s who was exposed to a known positive coronavirus case somewhere else in Virginia, according to a news release from the Virginia Department of Health.
+That came after a Sunday's report of the first case in the city — a man in his 40s who was exposed to a known positive coronavirus case somewhere else in Virginia.
 Sovah Health-Danville reported both were hospitalized.

 A Gretna man died Wednesday morning in a North Carolina hospital where he was being treated for COVID-19.
 Landon Spradlin, 66, was an accomplished blues musician who pastored several different churches over the years.

-Across Southside, there's one case in neighboring Halifax County and now a total of four cases in nearby Mecklenburg County.
+Across Southside, there's one case in neighboring Halifax County and now a total of four cases in nearby Mecklenburg County, as of Friday.

 Post a comment as